-Who Made The Decision to Close?
+Why Did These Areas Wait to Close?

 Stowe’s parking lots, bars, hotels, and restaurants were filled with people from out of state, most coming from Massachusetts, New York or Connecticut–all states that have seen more a hundred or more confirmed cases.
 “We’re here because school is closed at home and we figured we might as well go skiing,” was the common answer to the question of why a family was skiing on a Thursday.

 Vail Resorts has assured employees that they will be paid for the week of March 15-22 but not to report for work.
-However, unless the pandemic takes a dramatic turn, it is unlikely that ski areas will reverse the course.
 At Jay Peak, employees who relied on employee housing will have their rent forgiven during the time of shut down.
 In addition, the resort is working with employees to file for unemployment and has offered to make up the difference in their compensation to “make them whole.”

 For resorts such as Killington, where the town’s population hovers around 700 and spring skiers and events such as the Bear Mountain Mogul Challenge help keep bars and restaurants open through April, the impact will be even greater.

-However, there is time for the pandemic to calm before the next season starts: mountain biking.
+The good news?
+Nordic ski areas around the New England are still in operation.
+And there is time for the pandemic to calm before the next season starts: mountain biking.

-For more on how the coronavirus is unfolding, check out former Vermonter (decamped to Colorado) Alex Kaufman’s excellent update on his podcast, Wintry Mix:

-Opening photo: Spring at Sugarbush Resort has traditionally been a time of pond skimming, beer drinking and skiing soft bumps.
-Photo by John Atkinson/Sugarbush Resort

-One thought on “How The Resort Closings Happened”
+One thought on “Who Made The Decisions to Close?”

 Pingback: Closing Dates for Vermont's Ski Mountains – VT SKI + RIDE